 |Exterior rehab of Honan Block completed under Woonsocket's Main Street Facade Restoration Program with partial funding from a Federal Income Tax Credit.
 The deteriorated cast iron facade was cleaned and restored, new matching wood windows were installed, and a fresh paint scheme applied.|

 The Rhode Island Historical Preservation & Heritage Commission administers programs to help owners meet the costs of maintaining their historic properties.
-Among the mechanisms that the Commission uses are tax incentives, preservation easements, and low-interest loans.
-In addition to these financial incentives, restoration architects on the Commission staff help owners to plan their projects and make sure that the work meets preservation standards.
+Programs include tax incentives, preservation easements, and low-interest loans.
+Also, preservation architects on the Commission staff help owners to plan their projects and make sure that the work meets preservation standards.

-Commercial Tax Credits are available to property owners who rehabilitate their properties according to preservation guidelines.
+Federal Tax Credits (for commercial properties) are available to property owners who rehabilitate their properties according to preservation guidelines.

 The Historic Preservation Loan Program provides low-interest loans to public, non-profit, or private owners.
 Loan money may be used for needed restoration work, or for acquiring and rehabilitating an endangered historic property.